2023 Best Economics Schools in the Rocky Mountains Region

 After completing their degree, economics graduates from U of U carry an average student debtload of $15,696.

 University of Wyoming came in at #9 in this year’s edition of the Best Economics Schools in the Rocky Mountains Region ranking.
-Located in the town of Laramie, UW is a public college with a large student population.
+Located in the town of Laramie, UW is a public school with a large student population.

-Read full report on Economics at University of Wyoming
+Full Economics at University of Wyoming Report

 University of Northern Colorado ranked #10 on this year’s Best Economics Schools in the Rocky Mountains Region list.
 University of Northern Colorado is a fairly large public school located in the city of Greeley.